kablasman/class-6-exercise-part-1/README.md

 ## Question 1: When was git created?

 ## Question 2: What language is GitHub written in?
+Ruby, a high-level programming language that was designed and developed in the mid 1990s in Japan

 ## Question 3: What does IDE stand for?